 Dr. Todd is available for speaking engagements for local organizations, clubs, and professional associations around the topics of sacred spaces, spiritual landscapes, and labyrinths.
 She's also able to give talks on traditional Scottish rituals and rituals/ceremonies in general.
 She has previously spoken on Hawaiian Hula to women's groups and as an active participation team building experience for an all women's veterinary team.

-Over the past 18 years, Amanda has studied sacred sites, cultural belief systems, rituals, symbolism, spiritual landscapes, alternative healing techniques, and indigenous healing practices.
+Amanda has studied sacred sites, cultural belief systems, rituals, symbolism, spiritual landscapes, alternative healing techniques, and indigenous healing practices.
 She's spent decades in traditional classroom settings and in sacred spaces held by shamans, mystics, healers, diviners, and elders from around the world.
 She considers nature one of the biggest teachers of all - both in science and in spirituality and that both must be considered together as a whole.

 Amanda lives along the East Coast of North Carolina and enjoys conversations on alternative Earth History and spiritual growth over tea with friends.
 She grew up in a large city in the South but also spent a lot of her youth at her grandparent's farm in rural Southwest Virginia.
 She is "southern" and likes to surprise people with being far too complex to pinpoint into one cultural stereotype.
 Although she loves visiting Arizona, Hawai'i and Scotland, she loves living in the beautiful state of North Carolina and exploring the natural areas and wonders of her home state.